Twilio powers the future of business communications. Enabling phones, VoIP, and messaging to be embedded into web, desktop, and mobile software.

 Global scale, global presence

-With twenty-six offices in sixteen countries and counting, Twilio has the infrastructure to support communications worldwide.
+With 26 offices in 17 countries and counting, Twilio has the infrastructure to support communications worldwide.

 - Hong Kong